-- Leveraging cultural values and norms to create relevant product features and offerings - → Differentiating between distinct dialects, such as Portuguese vs. Brazilian Portuguese - Providing a channel for customers to report any issues - → Having a process to manage issues - Assessing how customer journeys vary across markets - → Factoring in accessibility concerns, such as whether screen readers work for right-to-left languages - Demonstrating geopolitical awareness in sensitive areas; correcting errors that can damage earnings or reputation - → Committing to localisation in native languages; factoring in regional dialects and differences to develop a solution that works for all stakeholders
+- → Leveraging cultural values and norms to create relevant product features and offerings - > Differentiating between distinct dialects, such as Portuguese vs. Brazilian Portuguese - Providing a channel for customers to report any issues - → Having a process to manage issues - Assessing how customer journeys vary across markets - → Factoring in accessibility concerns, such as whether screen readers work for right-to-left languages - > Demonstrating geopolitical awareness in sensitive areas; correcting errors that can damage earnings or reputation - Committing to localization in native languages; factoring in regional dialects and differences to develop a solution that works for all stakeholders

-In a survey of more than 1,900 software development, product and QA professionals, 64% indicated that their apps and websites are available in multiple languages, including 74% of the 414 European respondents.
+In a survey of more than 1,900 software development, product and QA professionals, 64% indicated that their apps and websites are available in multiple languages.